 You can stream video to your TV through most major gaming consoles like Wii and Xbox, as well as a number of Blu-Ray devices, HDTVS, and streaming players.
 You can also purchase a special device from Netflix that will allow you watch on your television if you don’t have the proper equipment.
 It’s also possible to stream videos on your computer or mobile device such as an iPad or Kindle Fire.

-Netflix costs $7.99 a month and you can watch as many movies and TV shows as you want.
+Netflix costs $8.99 a month for new members and you can watch as many movies and TV shows as you want.
 A one-month free trial is also available.

 Hulu Plus allows you to watch all current-season episodes of a variety of popular TV shows, as well as hundreds of older shows.
 You can also stream full length movies — currently, there’s a selection of about 2,500 films to choose from, though again, they tend to be an older and somewhat obscure assortment.